Tom Hodson is back at Huddersfield Rugby Union Club

 Tom Hodson is back at Huddersfield Rugby Union Club.

-The talented wing or centre has been at Otley for the past two seasons, having previously been part of Gareth Lewis’s side at Lockwood Park.
+The talented full-back, wing or centre has been at Otley for the past two seasons, having previously been part of Gareth Lewis ’s side at Lockwood Park.

 Lewis, already deep into planning for the 2018-19 campaign in National 2 North, is delighted.